How To Enjoy Bucharest In Winter – 26 Things To Do When It Snows & Is Cold

 Dozens of colorful lights, giant Christmas trees, carols, and an overall magical atmosphere are part of what you could expect during Christmas in Bucharest.
 In town, you can admire public and private decorations and giant former Communist buildings with lights and signs constantly reminding you of the merry season.

 The skies tend to be grey and gloomy, and even when you might think there are no great pictures, on the contrary!
-From a photographer’s perspective, clouds are the best natural filters for photos to avoid extreme quantities of light entering the lens and give your shots an atmospheric feel.
+From a photographer’s perspective, clouds are the best natural filters for photos, avoiding extreme quantities of light entering the lens and giving your shots an atmospheric feel.

 Taking photos in Bucharest around Christmas time can be very rewarding.
 Check out what time in the afternoon it gets dark (remember that in winter, the days are shorter) and also what time trees and street Christmas lights start glowing in the dark.
 You could get back home with stunning photos of Bucharest.